Royal Hippodrome Theatre: Origins and early years

 The Royal Hippodrome Theatre opened on Thursday 2 August 1883.
 At the time Eastbourne was emerging as a highly fashionable destination, encouraged by regular visits from the Prince of Wales.

 Its original name "Theatre Royal and Opera House" survived for about 20 years but from around 1904 it became The Royal Hippodrome Theatre.
 The reason for the name change is unclear, but it seems to mirror a change in style and use.
 In the early days plays and light opera (including the touring company of the D'Oyly Carte) were presented but these gradually gave way to music hall and variety shows.
 Music hall programmes had been staged in the Bourne Inn in nearby Pevensey Road until around 1900, and it is true that the Royal Hippodrome Theatre was, and still is at the unfashionable end of town.

 The music hall star Vesta Tilley appeared on a bill here in May 1903.
 The theatre also attracted several other star names during the music hall era including Harry Houdini, Marie Lloyd, Albert Chevalier, Little Tich, Charlie Chaplin, Gracie Fields, Harry Lauder, George Robey, Flanagan and Allen and Max Miller.

 Although the foyer was substantially remodelled during the 1930s, the auditorium remains much as it was in 1883.
 From 1933 summer repertory variety flourished with the Eastbourne Players (a stock company) – there was a resident orchestra of 13 under the baton of Mr Alfred Brocklebank and a permanent theatre staff of 40.

 The theatre closed for part of the Second World War, though not before a young Hylda Baker had graced its boards in early 1942.
 The streets to the east became known as "Hellfire Corner" as they were heavily bombed by the Luftwaffe.
 The theatre itself escaped a direct hit, almost miraculously since The Lion pub and Caffyn's motor garage only yards away were obliterated; however blast damage caused much of the theatre's original ornate plaster work to be damaged beyond repair, and later this had to be removed.

-Many local people still remember with fondness seeing the likes of Elsie and Doris Waters, Harry Secombe, Tod Slaughter (on his farewell tour), Frankie Vaughan, Norman Wisdom, Russ Conway, Diverse Opera and Bruce Forsyth.
+Elsie and Doris Waters, Harry Secombe, Tod Slaughter (on his farewell tour), Frankie Vaughan, Norman Wisdom, Russ Conway, Diverse Opera and Bruce Forsyth performances are remembered by local community.

 The theatre continued in private ownership until 1958 when, with declining audience numbers, the company was forced to look for a buyer.
 Around that time Southern TV were interested in purchasing the building for a TV studio but negotiations fell through and the building was bought by Eastbourne Borough Council.

 In the 1970s it was the summer season for old Hollywood musical extracts, attracting many of the elderly residents and holiday makers, reminiscing of years gone by.